run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

     * Run:ai Supports Kubernetes [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/){target=_blank} if used.
 Pod Security Policy is deprecated and will be removed from Kubernetes (and Run:ai) with the introduction of Kubernetes 1.25.
 ### NVIDIA

+!!!
+Important
+    NVIDIA GPU Operator has a bug which effects metrics and scheduling.
+The bug effects NVIDIA GPU Operator versions 1.10 and 1.11 but does not exist in 1.9.
+We recommend using version 1.9 only.
+For more details see [bug details](https://github.com/NVIDIA/gpu-feature-discovery/issues/26){target=_blank}.

 === "On Prem"
     Follow the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank} to install the __NVIDIA GPU Operator__ version 1.9 or higher.